vfaronov/mitmproxy-httpolice/doc/index.rst

   $ mitmdump -s "`python3 -m mitmproxy_httpolice` -s 1089 -s 1194 report.txt"

-mitmproxy/mitmdump itself has many interesting options.
+mitmproxy itself has many interesting options.
 One of the more useful features is the ability to dump traffic into a file.
 If you do this, you can then “replay” it as many times as you wish::